hildekuehne/HTK_actionRecognition/README.md

 - 'name' is the name of the unit and has to be identical to the unit names listed in the dictionary and grammar.
 - 'startPoint' is the first frame of the unit
 - 'endPoint' is the last frame of the unit.
 If no end point is set, it is assumed that the unit ends at the last frame before the beginning of the next unit.
-Segmentation files need to have the same file name as the corresponding data file.
+Segmentation files need to have the same folder structure + file names as the corresponding data files.

 3) Dictionary and grammar

 If you want to change or write your own dictionary and grammar, please follow the instructions in the HTK book and change the source links in the config.
+If you need help adapting the code to your system, please contact me under kuehne@iai.uni-bonn.de .